Robert McCartney (Northern Irish politician): Political career

-He opposed the subsequent Belfast Agreement in the May 1998 referendum and his party won five seats in the Assembly elections later that year (McCartney himself in North Down, Cedric Wilson in Strangford, Patrick Roche in Lagan Valley, Norman Boyd in South Antrim and Roger Hutchinson in East Antrim).
+He opposed the subsequent Good Friday Agreement in the May 1998 referendum and his party won five seats in the Assembly elections later that year (McCartney himself in North Down, Cedric Wilson in Strangford, Patrick Roche in Lagan Valley, Norman Boyd in South Antrim and Roger Hutchinson in East Antrim).

 However, Wilson, Roche, Boyd and Hutchinson parted company with McCartney in December 1998 because of their leader's so-called 'exit strategy' from the Northern Ireland Assembly in the event of Sinn Féin being allowed seats in the new Northern Ireland Government.
 McCartney denounced them, saying all four were "famous in their own living rooms" and that their supporters could "fit into a telephone box".
 In 2008 both Wilson and Boyd attended meetings of Jim Allister's Traditional Unionist Voice.

 In 1999, McCartney ran for the party in elections to the European Parliament, winning 2.9% of the first preference vote.
-He lost his Westminster seat in the 2001 election to the UUP candidate Lady Sylvia Hermon.
+He lost his Westminster seat in the 2001 election to the UUP candidate, Lady Sylvia Hermon.

-He was committed to a policy of integration for Northern Ireland, whereby legislative devolution for Northern Ireland would no longer be Westminster's abiding policy, there would be no Stormont legislative assembly and the province would be a fully participating part of the United Kingdom; at the same time, the three main British political parties would fully organise in Northern Ireland.
+He was committed to a policy of integration for Northern Ireland, whereby legislative devolution would no longer be Westminster's abiding policy, there would be no Stormont Legislative Assembly and the province would be a fully participating part of the United Kingdom; at the same time, the three main British political parties would fully organise in Northern Ireland.
 He was the president of the Campaign for Equal Citizenship in 1986, and led it in its four years of prominence after the 1985 Anglo-Irish Agreement.